 Just like in other businesses, investing in the stock market requires that you understand which principles work best for you, and stick to them.

 Growth and Value Investors are perhaps the two most popular types of investors in the world, along with their respective principles.

-Growth Investor: Growth investors are predominantly interested in high growth companies.
-They believe companies that have the potentials to grow very fast present the best opportunities for them to increase their returns on investments.
+Growth Investor: Growth investors are predominantly interested in high-growth companies.
+They believe companies that have the potential to grow very fast present the best opportunities for them to increase their returns on investments.